 Working in real estate

-Land agents and sale representatives
+Land agents and sales representatives need to:

 - verify vendor's statements that contain information about the land

 - give copies of all written offers for purchase, contracts, agreements or documents to the vendor

 - meet obligations when selling at auction including registering bidders before an auction and checking ID

 - check that you won't gain any personal benefit from the purchase of land or a business you're commissioned to sell - see 24G information on this page.

 - It’s compulsory for registered agents to use the Residential Bonds Online system (RBO) when accepting bonds from tenants.

 - Property managers must understand lease agreements and respect the rights of tenants and landlords.